 Bokusenji Temple (墨染寺)

-With the permission of Toyotomi Hideyoshi, Bokusenji was reconstructed on the site of Joganji Temple, and at that time, the Bokusen cherry trees were transplanted to the present location.
+However, the temple where the cherry blossoms were located at that time was called Joganji Temple, which was abolished during the Onin War.
+With the permission of Toyotomi Hideyoshi, Bokusenji was reconstructed on the site of Joganji Temple.
+And at that time, the temple transplanted Bokusen cherry trees to the present location.

 I went to Bokusenji Temple with high expectations because it is a cherry blossom temple.
 But it is a small temple, and although it is beautiful, it cannot be a famous place for cherry blossoms.
 I heard that the Sumizome-zakura is the fourth generation of cherry trees, and although I could see the flowers, I was a little disappointed because the trees were so small.